Cambridge-Hands-On-Science/Experiments/Experiments/Biology/A Bug's Life.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**Before Mitigation**: Likelihood: 2, Severity: 4, Overall: 6

-**Mitigation**: Take away from kids (and scold demonstrators) if they are deliberately trying to set fire to things
+**Mitigation**: Prevent kids from removing magnifying glasses.
+Take away from kids (and scold demonstrators) if they are deliberately trying to set fire to things.
+If possible, avoid setting up this experiment somewhere with bright light or near the window.
 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3

 <br/>